dalalsourabh/Cross-Platform-System-Monitor-/README.md

 - Full monitoring support is currently implemented for Windows only
 - The REST API plugin doesn't handle authentication
 - No built-in visualization of historical data

+### Design Decisions:

+I chose a clean architecture pattern to ensure separation of concerns and future extensibility.
+The core system monitoring logic is abstracted behind interfaces, allowing platform-specific implementations (currently for Windows) to be swapped or extended easily.
+A plugin architecture was implemented using an observer pattern, enabling new integrations (such as file logging or REST API posting) without modifying the core logic.
+Dependency injection is used throughout to manage services and plugins, making the codebase modular and testable.
+Configuration is handled via appsettings.json for flexibility.

+### Challenges:

+The main challenge was ensuring cross-platform compatibility while keeping the codebase clean and maintainable.
+Abstracting platform-specific resource monitoring required careful interface design.
+Managing plugin execution and error handling in a way that doesn’t impact core monitoring was also important.
+Cleaning up template code and resolving duplicate assembly attribute errors after removing unused files was necessary to keep the project focused and buildable.
+Overall the architecture supports easy addition of new plugins and platform support in the future.